Drinking a Spicy Thai Basil Cucumber Cocktail is a sweet way to enjoy the heat of late summer! Literally!

 - 2- 1/8 inch slices fresh jalapeno

 In the bottom of a cocktail shaker, muddle basil, lime, sugar and peppers.

 Add cucumber juice and rum and muddle again.

 Add ice and shake.

 I've suggested English cucumbers because they tend to be sweet and have more meat and less seeds, however almost any cucumber could be used.

 If you make this recipe, snap and photo and share it on your favorite social media site.
 Be sure to tag us!
 We love to hear from our readers!

 Orange Turmeric Margaritas

-Orange Turmeric Margaritas are a sweet and smoky take on the classic cocktail.
-Homemade simple syrup. fresh juice and a salty, spiced rim make these drinks extra special but are still easy to make.
+Orange Turmeric Margaritas are a smoky take on the classic cocktail.
+Homemade simple syrup. fresh juice and a salty, spiced rim make these drinks special.

 Pina Coladas from Scratch